Tersect-Browser/Tersect-browser/README.md

 ## How to load data set

-First requires a valid Mongodb installation.
+Loading the dataset requires a valid MongoDB installation.
 Refer to this documentation [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/).
-The latest stable version worked fine so it should not be an issue.
+The latest stable version worked fine while building the application.

-After successful installation, start the mongodb server by running `mongod`.
-By default mongodb will try to create and store data in a `/data/db` path.
-There is a tendency that on mac this is a read-only path.
-If that is the case you may need to use a different path.
-Personally, I used `~/mongo-data`.
+After successful installation, start the MongoDB server by running `mongod`.
+By default, MongoDB will try to create and store data in a `/data/db` path.
+There is a tendency that on Mac, this is a read-only path.
+If that is the case, you may need to use a different path.
+I used `db-data/mongo-data`.

-to start mongodb with a different path, create the path by running `mkdir -p ~/mongo-data` then run mongodb with this path `mongod --dbpath ~/mongo-data`.
+To start MongoDB with a different path, create the path by running `mkdir -p ~/mongo-data`, then run MongoDB with this path `mongod --dbpath ~/mongo-data`.

-When your database is up and running you can start the backend server.
+When your database is up and running, you can start the backend server (However, there will be no datasets at this point).

 ### Generating the dataset

-To generate the data set, copy the data in the `gp_data` folder on elvis to the root of the `tersect_browser` folder.
+To generate the data set, copy the data in the `gp_data` folder on Elvis to the root of the `tersect_browser` folder.
 Copy also the `add_example_dataset` script to the root of the `tersect_browser` folder.

 An example copy script via the terminal is;